 Your treatment plan

-Canberra Eye Laser offers an assessment of your condition to establish your suitability for any of the treatment options.
+Canberra Eye Laser offers an opportunity to establish your suitability for any of the treatment options.
 This initial assessment is free of charge and obligation.

-Generally the consultation takes half an hour.
+The consultation usually takes half an hour.
 During the session we will typically conduct some diagnostic tests which are required to determine if your eyes are suitable for treatment.
 Once suitability has been established, treatment options and costs will be discussed.

 If you wear contact lenses these must be removed prior to laser surgery as they can affect the surface shape of your eye.